cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-BILAN INCERTITUDES DESERTS S3-EN.md

 # Context

-CS Group responsabilities for Uncertainty assessment of the Deserts calibration for SENTINEL3 sensors are as follows:
+CS Group responsabilities for Uncertainties of the deserted calibration for the sensors Sentinel3 are as follows:
-* Study, Development
+* Study, development

 ![Main Picture](Project-CNES-DTQTIS-BILAN INCERTITUDES DESERTS S3-EN pict 1.png)

 The features are as follows:
-* Adaptation of an existing tool (R&T CNES) to the SENTINEL3 case
+* Adaptation of an existing tool (R&T CNES) to the Sentinel3 case
-* Analysis of the existing situation (code & A.T.B.D.) => proposal for improvements and corrections
+* Analysis of the existing (Code & A.T.B.D.) => Proposal for improvements and corrections
-* Development / Testing of improvements
+* Development / testing of improvements
-* Quantification of standard uncertainties provided as input to the code (BRDF, interpolation, radiative transfer, radiometry)
+* Quantification of the typical uncertainties provided at the input of the code (BRDF, interpolation, radiative transfer, radiometry)
-* Application to the case of calibration of OLCI and SLSTR sensors
+* Application to the calibration of OLCI and SLSTR sensors
-* Extension for use with SENTINEL2 (To be finalized)
+* Extension for use with Sentinel2 (to be finalized)

 # Project implementation

 The project objectives are as follows:
-* Identify and quantify the different sources of uncertainty in the Deserts calibration method.
+* Identify and quantify the different sources of uncertainty of the deserted calibration method.
 Application to S3.

 The processes for carrying out the project are:
-* Bibliography, Code analysis/improvements, Development, Validation, Real data application, Reports
+* Bibliography, code analysis / improvements, development, validation, actual data application, reports

 # Technical characteristics

 The solution key points are as follows:
-* Not applicable
+* Incommensurate